 Organ Donation

-Organ donation is the gift of an organ to help someone else who needs a transplant.
+Organ donation is the gift of an organ to help someone else who needs an organ transplant.

 Life after death is a strong belief and is an ongoing process of rebirth.
-The law of Karma decides which way the soul will go in the next life.
-The Bhagavad Gita describes the mortal body and the immortal soul in a simple way like the relationship of clothes to a body:
+It is believed that the law of Karma decides which way the soul will go in the next life.
+The Bhagavad Gita describes mortal body and immortal soul simply as the relationship of clothes to a body:

 “Vasamsi jirnani yatha vihaya navani grhnati naro ‘parani tatha sarirani vihaya jirnany anyani samyati navandi dehi” – Bhagavad Gita, chapter 2:22